developersview/javascript-errors/README.md

 ## Error Types
 > Besides the generic Error constructor, there are other core error constructors in JavaScript.
 For client-side exceptions, see Exception handling statements.
-- EvalError :
+- EvalError : Creates an instance representing an error that occurs regarding the global function eval().
-Creates an instance representing an error that occurs regarding the global function eval().
+- RangeError : Creates an instance representing an error that occurs when a numeric variable or parameter is outside its valid range.